isitabhi190/Supply-Chain-Resilience-Disruption-Modeling-System/README.md

 2. Install required Python libraries
    - pandas, numpy, matplotlib
    - scikit learn, xgboost
    - networkx, statsmodels
+3. Add data to your working environment
-3. Run all cells sequentially
+4. Run all cells sequentially
-4. Outputs are automatically saved to the outputs directory
+5. Outputs are automatically saved to the outputs directory

 ---